His Highness Sayyid Faisal Bin Turki Al Said

 Mr. Hamdi Ulukaya

-In 2015, Hamdi signed The Giving Pledge and committed the majority of his personal wealth to help bring an end to the global refugee crisis.
-In the same year, Hamdi launched his personal foundation, Tent, to support his commitment.
+In 2015, Mr. Ulukaya signed The Giving Pledge and committed the majority of his personal wealth to help bring an end to the global refugee crisis.
+In the same year, he launched his personal foundation, Tent, to support his commitment.
 Tent is a vehicle for bringing support, providing partnerships and urgently needed assistance to refugees and displaced people, as well as building support for the policies that can help end this humanitarian crisis.

 Ms. Natalia Vodianova